rtrelease/Jetson-Symbolics-Neuromorphics/ComputationalPsychiatry.md

 Psychiatry has had a long history of involvement in artificial intelligence research, most notably in the development circa [1966](https://dl.acm.org/doi/10.1145/365153.365168) of the original clinical *chatterbot* (now *chatbot*) called [ELIZA](https://en.m.wikipedia.org/wiki/ELIZA).
 Author [Joseph Weizenbaum](https://en.m.wikipedia.org/wiki/Joseph_Weizenbaum) was then at MIT working on early list-processing program (MAD-Slip) *natural language* research funded by the Advanced Research Projects Agency and the U.S. Navy.

-Such work drove my early research interest in *expert systems* in the mid-1980s, starting during my NIMH sponsored postdoctoral Fellowship in Psychiatry and Biobehavioral Medicine.
+Such work stimulated my early research interest in *expert systems* in the mid-1980s, starting during my NIMH sponsored postdoctoral Fellowship in Psychiatry and Biobehavioral Medicine.

 Zoom to 2025, computational psychiatry is a well established and diverse Research discipline, with its own academic [research journal](https://cpsyjournal.org).
 The early psychiatry post-doc is now an emeritus professor and NVIDA Jetson AGX edge applications and hardware integration developer.